kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 ## Screencast Description

-In many other industries, folks practice every day to master their crafts - take a look at great musicians or athletes for example.
-However, for some reason many of us as Swift developers feel that our practice is done on the job.
-But that often leads to a lot of mistakes, and a lot of bugs.

-The idea behind Swift code katas is to split the practice from the profession, so we can dedicate time to become better and better at what we do.
+The idea behind Swift code katas is to split the practice from the profession, so we can dedicate time to master our craft.

 ## Language, Editor and Platform versions used in this screencast